nanoc/nanoc.app/content/docs/3-getting-started.md

 Make sure that the preview server (<kbd>nanoc3 view</kbd>) is still running, reload [http://localhost:3000/](http://localhost:3000/) in your browser, and verify that the page has indeed been updated.

-In the same file, let’s change the page title from “Home” to something more interesting.
+In the same file, let’s change the page title from "Home" to something more interesting.
 Change the line that reads `title: "Home"` to something else.
 The file should now start with this:

 <pre title="New first few lines of index.html"><code class="language-yaml">---
-title: “My New Home Page”
+title: "My New Home Page"
 ---</code></pre>

 The metadata section at the top of the file is formatted as YAML.
-All attributes are free-form; you can put anything you want in the attributes: the page title, keywords relevant to this page, the name of the page's author, the language the page is written in, etc.
+All attributes are free-form; you can put anything you want in the attributes: the page title, keywords relevant to this page, the name of the page’s author, the language the page is written in, etc.

 Recompile the site and once again load [http://localhost:3000/](http://localhost:3000/) in your browser.
-You will see that the browser's title bar displays the page's title now.
-If you're wondering how exactly nanoc knew that it had to update the stuff between the `<title>` and `</title>` tags: don't worry.
-There's no magic involved.
-It'll all become crystal clear in a minute.
-(Take a peek at `layouts/default.html` if you're curious.)
+You will see that the browser’s title bar displays the page’s title now.
+If you’re wondering how exactly nanoc knew that it had to update the stuff between the `<title>` and `</title>` tags: don’t worry.
+There’s no magic involved.
+It’ll all become crystal clear in a minute.
+(Take a peek at `layouts/default.html` if you’re curious.)

 Adding a Page
 -------------

 In nanoc, pages are sometimes referred to as "items."
-This is because items don't necessarily have to be pages: JavaScript and CSS files aren't pages, but they are items.
+This is because items don’t necessarily have to be pages: JavaScript and CSS files aren’t pages, but they are items.

 To create a new page or item in the site, use the `create_item` command (or `ci` for short).
-Let's create an "about" page like this:
+Let’s create an "about" page like this:

 <pre title="Creating a new item"><span class="prompt">tutorial%</span> <kbd>nanoc3 create_item about</kbd></pre>